 Instructions: Print out (or send) the brainstorming worksheet and cut-outs worksheet (above) for your students.
 And along with the worksheets, you may want to share your thoughts and ideas about what kindness may look like and how being kind to others will make them feel.

-You can have your students add the brainstorming worksheet to their social emotional learning journal or you can use this lesson as a stand alone activity.
+You can have your students add the kind words worksheet and brainstorming worksheet to their social emotional learning journal or you can use this lesson as a stand alone activity.

 - Listening with My Heart: A story of kindness and self-compassion by Gabi Garcia and Ying Hui Tan